Mikhail-88/react-gotapp/README.md

+You can find my code on the develop branch.

 My solution:

 - [DEMO-LINK](https://mikhail-88.github.io/react-gotapp/)<br>

 Used free Api [LINK](https://anapioficeandfire.com/) for get posts (used feth method) and used React Router for moving between pages.

 ______________________________________________________________________________________________________________________________________